-The Canon EOS 80D and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and November 2014.
+The Canon EOS 80D and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in February 2016 and November 2014.
 The 80D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (80D) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (80D) and a full frame (A7 II) sensor.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Canon 80D and the Sony A7 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (16 percent) than the Canon 80D.
 Moreover, the A7 II is markedly lighter (18 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.